Have you rebranded recently or acquired a new domain?

 As we’re fond of saying:

-A site is position 0 or 1 on Google is worth infinitely more than two owned sites taking up 20% of page 1 rankings without the top position.
+A site ranking in position 0 or 1 on Google is worth infinitely more than two owned sites taking up 20% of page 1 rankings without the top position.

 If combining two sites could mean improving rankings to high positions and removing some pages out of the index, then the effort is very worth the cost.